bimdata/python-api-client/docs/IfcApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_storey_plan**
-> Storey create_storey_plan(cloud_pk, id, ifc_pk, project_pk, storey_pk)
+> Storey create_storey_plan(cloud_pk, ifc_pk, project_pk, storey_pk, data)

-Create a 2d model in storey
+Create a relation between a 2d model and a storey

-Create a 2d model in storey.
+Create a relation between a 2d model and a storey.
 The model type must be one of : ('DWG', 'DXF', 'PDF', 'JPEG', 'PNG') Required scopes: ifc:write

 ### Example